eljost/pysisyphus/docs/irc.rst

 YAML example(s)
 ========

-Below you can find an example YAML-input.
+Below you can find an example YAML-input including the most important options that the user may want to modify.

 .. code:: yaml

     irc:
      type: eulerpc                      # Similar to EulerPC from Gaussian
      opt_ends: fragments                # Detect fragments at the end of the IRC
                                         # and optimize them separately.
      #displ: energy|length              # How to do the initial displacement
      #displ_energy: 0.0005              # Energy lowering in au (Hartree)
      #displ_length: 0.1                 # Step length along the TV
      #forward: True
      #backward: True
      #downhill: False                   # Only integrate downhill
      #rms_grad_thresh: 0.0005           # Convergence threshold
     calc:
      type: xtb                          # extended tight-binding calculator
      pal: 4
      charge: 0
      mult: 1
-    xyz: hfabstraction_ts_opt_xtb.xyz
+    xyz: hfabstraction_ts_opt_xtb.xyz   # Input coordinates

 Further examples for IRC calculations from `.yaml` input can be found `here <https://github.com/eljost/pysisyphus/tree/master/examples/irc>`_.